nwd-gg/dipso/README.md

 # New Wave Dipso

-Simple fun pet project across ChatGPT and Google Lens functionality to make homechill a bit more pleasant.
+Simple pet project across ChatGPT functionality to make homechill a bit more pleasant.